 Handling time for the Water Registration application is three calendar months from the date of application.
 Both the UIM and the organizer are responsible for a timely completion.
 All National Authorities MUST approve such courses and send the Water Registration documentation to the UIM in English, including:

 - 1. Minimum depth of the race course for all circuit classes up to 1000cc is 2 meters - 2.
 Minimum depth of the race course for cockpit classes up to 1000cc is 3 meters - 3.
-Minimum depth of the race course for all other classes is 4 meters.
-For Formula 1, if the rescue boats are equipped with front crane device the minimum can be reduce to 2,50 meters. - 4.
+Minimum depth of the race course for all other classes exceeding 1000cc is 4 meters. - 4.
+If the rescue boats are equipped with front crane device, the minimum depth for cockpits classes up to 1000cc and all other classes exceeding 1000cc can be reduced to 2,50 meters. - 5.
 A PLAN to scale (1:500 ...
-1:2 000) with graphic scale representation and geographical north A3 color copy - 5.
-Coloured photographs of the surrounding area (banks, sea walls and others) - 6.
-Fully filled UIM official Questionnaire for Water Registration - 7.
+1:2 000) with graphic scale representation and geographical north A3 color copy - 6.
+Coloured photographs of the surrounding area (banks, sea walls and others) - 7.
+Fully filled UIM official Questionnaire for Water Registration - 8.
 Environmental plan of the race event - The PLAN must include accurate information about the circuit (refer also rules on the blue pages section of the "UIM Circuit Rules" book when applicable): - 1.
 Position of ALL race buoys (must be measured with GNSS (GPS) in coordinate system WGS84). - 2.
 Position of finish line (must be measured with GNSS (GPS) in coordinate system WGS84). - 3.
 Position of jetty/beach (if applicable) or start line - 4.
 Jetty position for pole position boat - 5.
 Start lights or clock position - 6.
 In case of using alternative start procedure (307.02) position of alignment buoy and distances to that from start jetty - 7.
 Distance from start jetty to the first actual turn buoy - 8.
 Lengths of all straights (302.01) - 9.
 Minimum width of race course - 10.
 Direction of the race course - 11.
 Other obstructions duly marked, including marking by buoys the extreme outside of the race course on critical places where boats are exiting fast corners - 12.
 Exit and entrance lines and buoys used for that - 13.
 Any other buoys not applicable to the race - 14.
-Position of control

-- 15. Entry to water... crane/slipway

-- 16. Area for pits

-- 17. Spectator barriers etc. (see drawing).
+Position of control - 15.
+Entry to water... crane/slipway - 16.
+Area for pits - 17.
+Spectator barriers etc. (see drawing).
 The spectator areas must be shown and minimum distances between spectator areas and the course marked on the plan.
 Natural or man-made spectator protection such as fences, docks, etc. shall be noted.
 The circuit plan and spectator areas shall be positioned to provide for spectators and drivers safety.
-Spectators and crews shall not be in the water during the running of a race

-- 18. Position of ambulance and CLEAR access.
+Spectators and crews shall not be in the water during the running of a race - 18.
+Position of ambulance and CLEAR access.

 - 19. Free way out for the ambulance

 - 20. Position of mandatory land based First Aid accommodation

 - 21. An ALTERNATIVE race course (if possible) only for use under "Force Majeure" conditions

 - 22. Position of sound level meter.

 - 23. Position of Parc Fermé